jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Similarly, the Cretaceous-Paleogene extinction event, which occurred around 66 million years ago and wiped out the non-avian dinosaurs, paved the way for the rise of mammals in the Cenozoic.
 This transition was marked by dramatic changes in the physical environment, including the impact of a large asteroid, as well as shifts in the chemical composition of the atmosphere and oceans.
 Geologically, the continents continued to drift, and the global climate underwent significant cooling.

 These periods of transition between eras were critical moments in the history of life on Earth, testing the adaptability and resilience of lifeforms and ultimately shaping the course of evolution.
 The ability of certain species to survive and thrive in the face of such dramatic changes was a testament to the remarkable diversity and adaptability of life on our planet.

+Lastly, if you think of life as a story.
+Each era is a chapter, and the transition from one chapter to the next is the climax.
+It's when lifeforms are truly put to the test, and evolution decides which forms are going to survive to the next age.
+The times get most tough for life when the gameboard changes it environment so fast that its not certain if enough creatures will keep up to sustain the ecosystems they need to survive.
+How dramatic it must be to watch that climax in action, when gameboard that life turned into a lifeboat might very well sink.

 ### Chapter Summary